7Ji/orangepi5-archlinuxarm/README.md

 ```
 sudo pacman -Syu mesa-panfork-git mali-valhall-g610-firmware
 ```
-_`mesa-panfork-git` would replace `mesa` you've installed in the last step, when `pacman` asks you whether to replace it, agree it_
-_Also available on AUR: https://aur.archlinux.org/packages/mesa-panfork-git https://aur.archlinux.org/pkgbase/libmali-valhall-g610_

 A reboot is neccessary if you've started any GPU work (e.g. entering your DE) during this boot.